 As the Firm's operations are highly integrated, estimates and subjective assumptions have been made to apportion revenue and expense between US and international operations.
-These estimates and assumptions are consistent with the allocations used for the Firm's segment reporting as set forth in Note 33 on pages 334-337 of the 2013 Annual Report.
 Also see the "Summary Financial Information" of this public plan for selected income from foreign offices data or JPMorgan Chase Bank, N.A. and Chase Bank USA, N.A.